fw4spl-org/fw4spl-deps/README.rst

     $ make itk json-spirit camp dcmtk hdf5 ann cryptopp -j <number of parallel compilation tasks to run>

-Use from VP
+Use from fw4spl
 -----------

-When compiling VP applications, in the cmake, you should inform that the binpkgs are available in their <install_prefix> defined in the `build steps`_
+When compiling fw4spl applications, in the cmake, you should inform that the deps are available in their <install_prefix> defined in the `build steps`_